 3D printing threads is hard!
 Custom Threads in Fusion 360 makes it easy!

-TLDR: Create threads in Fusion 360 with custom tolerances to allow for reliable 3D printing of threaded objects.
-Purchase my full set of ISO Metric profiles here: Fusion 360 ISO Metric Thread Profiles (w/ Tolerance) – ReplicantFX
+TL;DR: Create threads in Fusion 360 with custom tolerances for reliable 3D printing.
+Skip the steps and purchase my full set of ISO Metric profiles here: Fusion 360 ISO Metric Thread Profiles (w/ Tolerance) – ReplicantFX

-One of the tools within Fusion 360 (F360) is a powerful threading tool.
-It is found under the Solid/Create Tab:
+One feature Fusion 360 users love is the threading tool, found under the Solid/Create tab:

 ISO Metric Threads w/ Adjustable Tolerances in Fusion360